Table of contents

 Purpose and Description

-This lesson type has a built-in method of checking responses without requirring the teacher to supply answers during lesson creation.
+This lesson type has a built-in method of checking responses without requiring the teacher to supply answers during lesson creation.

 How it works: Play mode